Skip to main content

 • You can use any REST tool, such as POSTman, to publish and subscribe to MQTT.

-2. It makes it easy to centrally manage the settings of all MQTT clients.
+2. The MQ API makes it easy to manage the settings of all MQ clients centrally.

 • MQTT expects each client to configure its session settings, which is difficult and expensive.

-• The JSON MQ Message API provides the "alterMqttSession" action to alter the MQTT session settings of any MQTT client.
+• The MQ API provides the "alterMqttSession" action to alter the session settings of any MQTT and MQ API client.

-3. It guarantees you retrieve messages in published order.
+3. The MQ API guarantees you retrieve messages in published order.

-• MQTT has corner cases that deliver messages out of order.
+• MQTT clients have rare cases in which messages are delivered out of order.

 • MQTT pushes messages one at a time.

-5. It delivers messages when you are ready to process them.
+5. The MQ API delivers messages when you are ready to process them.

 • The MQTT 3.1 and 5 specifications leave security largely undefined, making security prone to misconfiguration and creating security incompatibilities across brokers.

-• The JSON MQ Message API uses HTTPS and a simple, standard, and proven security model for authentication that supports client certificates or usernames and passwords.
+• The MQ API uses HTTPS and a simple, standard, and proven security model for authentication that supports client certificates or usernames and passwords.

-8. It eliminates the need for browser-based applications to use WSS to send and receive MQTT messages.
+8. The MQ API eliminates the need for browser-based applications to use WSS to send and receive MQTT messages.

 • Browser-based applications cannot directly use MQTT, but they can upgrade HTTPS to WSS and tunnel MQTT over WSS to a broker that supports this capability.